 She is a 2019-20 Selected Artist for Making Music UK.

-Forthcoming roles at the Alexander Gibson Opera School include Mère Marie (Dialogues des Carmélites), Jenny (Die Dreigroschenoper) and understudying Lucretia (The Rape of Lucretia).
-In scenes, Octavian (Der Rosenkavalier) and Hänsel (Hänsel und Gretel).
+Roles at the Alexander Gibson Opera School in 2019-20 include Mère Marie Dialogues des Carmélites, Jenny Die Dreigroschenoper, La Fortuna L’incoronazione di Poppea and understudy Lucretia The Rape of Lucretia.
+In scenes, Octavian Der Rosenkavalier and Hänsel Hänsel und Gretel.

 In 2018 she was the winner of the Liz Chant Bursary competition, the John & Barbara Beaumont Bursary competition and had the honour of being the first Female Alto to sing with the Men and Boys Choirs at Southwell Minster, a landmark moment in the Minsters 900+ year history.